-Salmon may be taken in the following waters:
+Salmon may not be taken in the following waters:

 - Northeast of a line from an ADF&G marker at 59° 44.5' N. latitude, 151° 02.01' W. longitude [a point on the mainland near Chugachik Island], to an ADF&G marker on the shore one-half statute mile southwest of the terminus of Swift Creek (or 59° 47.15' N. latitude, 151° 05.45' W. longitude); and